kammitama5/kammitama5.github.io/_posts/2018-7-4-Wednesday-July-4th.md

   stands for.
 As an immigrant, that means more to me, and the promise of opportunity.
 I think about my family.
 I miss them.
 - I really like my JPL mentor, though; he's probably three times my age (LOL) but I relate to him a *lot* more.
 He always knows how to say the most perfect things, like when I was complaining about hostile Haskell-land, and he joked (okay, there was some fervour in his words) that he could interest me in some Fortran.
 It made me feel better.
+He's also *truly* successful and wants me to be somebody and isn't all talk.
+I really like that.
+It's the most honest thing.
+- I've been keeping away from people who talk but are selfish and won't help up and comers (which exists in many parts of the community) or talk but have nothing on their Github repos (also exists).
+This is real talk.
+This isn't helping people who are serious.
+Gabe had a great line "there are only so many ways you can say *Haskell is awesome*".
+Right now it hurts like hell, but I want to put my money where my mouth is.
+I don't want to be one of those people who just hangs around the community for the *free stuff* and doesn't write enough code.
+- I mean, you can be like that if you like.
+It just isn't for me.
+It reminds me of this one guy who would show up to a monthly seminar, go for the free food, pile his plate up with food, and then nod off to sleep *before the seminar even started*.
+He would *legit* start snoring.
+Finally, they'd had enough and had a talk with him.
+Thank goodness they had the b@lls.

 ## One more thing...The weird thing about listening to a playlist on loop
 - Is that you have no sense of time.
 So five hours passed this morning before I took a break and I had no idea.
 I sat down